 Profile: ConocoPhillips (COP)

-The Alaska segment primarily explores for, produces, transports and markets crude oil, natural gas liquids, natural gas and LNG.
-The Company is the crude oil and natural gas producer in Alaska and has major ownership interests in two of North America's largest oil fields located on Alaska's North Slope: Prudhoe Bay and Kuparuk.
-The Company also has a operating interest in the Alpine Field, located on the Western North Slope.
-The Greater Prudhoe Area includes the Prudhoe Bay Field and five satellite fields, as well as the Greater Point McIntyre Area fields.
-Prudhoe Bay, the largest oil field on Alaska's North Slope, is the site of a large waterflood and enhanced oil recovery operation, as well as a gas processing plant which processes natural gas for reinjection into the reservoir.
+The Alaska segment explores for, produces, transports and markets crude oil, natural gas liquids, natural gas and LNG.
+It is the crude oil producer in Alaska and has an ownership interest in two of North America's oil fields located on Alaska's North Slope: Prudhoe Bay and Kuparuk.
+It also has interest in the Alpine Field, located on the Western North Slope.
+The Prudhoe Area includes the Prudhoe Bay Field and five satellite fields, as well as the Greater Point McIntyre Area fields.
+Prudhoe Bay is the oil field on Alaska's North Slope, is the site of a waterflood and oil recovery operation, as well as a gas plant, which processes natural gas to recover natural gas liquids before reinjection into the reservoir.
 Its satellites are Aurora, Borealis, Polaris, Midnight Sun and Orion, while the Point McIntyre, Niakuk, Raven, Lisburne and North Prudhoe Bay State fields are part of the Greater Point McIntyre Area.

 Asia Pacific and Middle East

-HOUSTON TX 77079
+HOUSTON TX 77079-1100